ahangsu/c2c-testscript/README.md

 ### On the possibility of running such tests

-There are 2 things I am thinking right now that stops a test from being ran over betanet:
+There are 2 things I am thinking that might stop a test from being executed over betanet:
 - Too much fund needed (100+?)
 - Relying on a pre-computed applicationID and impossible to rewrite